Foods that make pets itch

 To diagnose food allergies, your veterinarian will have you put your pet on a diet trial of prescription hypoallergenic food for a period of time.
 And there’s no cheating!
 Your pet can't get any other food for the entire trial period.
 If your pet is no longer itchy by the end of the trial, then it is likely that food allergies are in fact the cause.

-Food allergies and other problems—such as flea allergies, environmental allergies, skin infections and mites—may look very similar in pets, so make sure to speak with your health care team if you are concerned that your pet may have food allergies.
+Food allergies and other problems—such as flea allergies, environmental allergies, skin infections and mites—may look very similar in pets, so make sure to speak with your veterinarian if you are concerned that your pet may have food allergies.